GingaaBread/GNOStatic/src/essentials/folders.md

 }
 ```

-Folders are named in UpperCaseCamelCase and when used, are separated by full-stops `.`:
+Folders are named in _UpperCaseCamelCase_.
+Folders are separated by full-stops `.`:

 ```gno
 in Samples {